Author: Ernie Vallery

 Where is Mt.
 Ebal?

-It rises in the northern third of Samaria / Judea adjacent to its slightly smaller sister–Mt.
+It rises in the northern third of Samaria / Judea.
+Adjacent stands its smaller sister–Mt.
 Gerazim, flanking on the south.
-Between the two runs a pass where one sees modern Nablus on a western neck.
-The location of ancient Shechem lies nearby a little eastward.
+Between them lies a gap within which one sees modern Nablus on a western neck.
+The location of ancient Shechem lies a little to the east.

 Nabus,-Ancient-Shechem